xdevplatform/xdk/xdk/typescript/docs/classes/ComplianceClient.md

 # Class: ComplianceClient

-Client for Compliance operations
+Client for compliance operations

-This client provides methods for interacting with the Compliance endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Compliance related operations.
+This client provides methods for interacting with the compliance endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all compliance related operations.

 ## Table of contents